joshwashywash/pokemonQL/README.md

 **To run follow these steps...**

-1. install the dependencies for both server and client
+1. install the dependencies

 ```
 npm install;
 ```

-2. from the project root directory run the server alongside the client
+2. run locally with

 ```
 npm run start